Marie Tomanova: Young American (2016–2019)

 In 2018, Tomanova had her first solo art exhibition at the Czech Center New York, called Young American.
-Whereas Tomanova's Displacement series of work sought to allow her to view herself in the American landscape, in a series of a portraits of young people with whom she strongly identified, Young American sought to connect her with the social landscape.
+Whereas Tomanova's Displacement series of work sought to allow her to view herself in the American landscape, in a series of portraits of young people with whom she strongly identified, Young American sought to connect her with the social landscape.
 She developed the Young American exhibition into a book by the same name that garnered international recognition.
 The Introduction was written by photographer Ryan McGinley.

 New York New York (2016–2021)

 Next work New York New York project was first exhibited at Live For The Weather, her 2020 exhibition for the European Month of Photography at the Tschechisches Zentrum Berlin in the fall of 2020.
-At that exhibition, her largest-to-date, she was approached to do a new book, with much of the work shot during the COVID epidemic.
+At that exhibition, her largest-to-date, she was approached to do a new book, with much of the work shot during the COVID pandemic.
 Tomanova's second book, New York New York, published in 2021 by Hatje Cantz with a foreword by musician Kim Gordon, is more significantly a reorientation as Tomanova begins to examine the relationship between people and place, rather than to express a connection to a social landscape.
 Like Young American, New York New York garnered international acclaim for its raw, straight forward images that celebrated the multiculturalism of New York City from the point of view of a Czech immigrant finding her way to the American dream.